-It was once thought that cranberry juice made the urinary tract a more acidic, bacteriostatic environment by increasing the hippuric acid content of the urine (Blatherwhick et al., 1914 and 1923; Papas et al., 1966; Moen, 1962).
-While the juice is significantly acidic (pH=2.3), scientific studies have not reinforced this hypothesis, as cranberry only caused temporary if any pH changes lasting 10-15 min in most people and only occasionally did cranberry juice contribute enough hippuric acid to the urine to achieve concentrations which are bacteriostatic at pH 5 (Kahn et al., 1967; Bodel et al., 1959).
+It was once thought that cranberry juice made the urinary tract a more acidic, bacteriostatic environment by increasing the hippuric acid content of the urine (Blatherwick et al., 1914 and 1923; Papas et al., 1966; Moen, 1962).
+While the juice is significantly acidic (pH=2.3), scientific studies have not reinforced this hypothesis, as cranberry only caused temporary if any pH changes lasting 10-15

-Twenty healthy volunteers, 10 men and 10 women, were in a double-blind, randomized, placebocontrolled, and cross-over study.
+Twenty healthy volunteers, 10 men and 10 women, were in a double-blind, randomised, placebocontrolled, and cross-over study.
 In addition to normal diet, each volunteer received at dinner a single dose of 750 ml of a total drink composed of:

-(1) 250 ml of the placebo and 500 ml of mineral water,
+(1) 250 ml of the placebo and 500 ml of mineral water

-or (2) 750 ml of the placebo,
+- or (2) 750 ml of the placebo

-- or (3) 250 ml of the cranberry juice and 500 ml of mineral water, - or (4) 750 ml of the cranberry juice
+- or (3) 250 ml of the cranberry juice and 500 ml of mineral water

+- or (4) 750 ml of the cranberry juice

-Cranberry juice was provided by Ocean Spray Cranberries, Inc., USA.
-Each volunteer took the four regimens successively in a randomly order, with a washout period of at least 6 days between every change in regimen.
+.
+Each volunteer took the 4 regimens successively in a random order, with a washout period of at least 6 days between every change in regimen.
 The first urine of the morning following cranberry or placebo consumption was collected and used to support bacterial growth.
-Six uropathogenic Escherichia coli strains (all expressing type 1 pili; three positive for the gene marker for P-fimbriae papC and three negative for papC), previously isolated from patients with symptomatic urinary tract infections, were grown in urine samples and tested for their ability to adhere to the T24 bladder cell line in vitro.
+Six uropathogenic Escherichia coli strains (all expressing type 1 pili; 3 positive for the gene marker for P-fimbriae papC and 3 negative for papC), previously isolated from patients with symptomatic urinary tract infections, were grown in urine samples and tested for their ability to adhere to the T24 bladder cell line in vitro.
 There were no significant differences in the pH or specific gravity between the urine samples collected after cranberry or placebo consumption.
 A dose dependent significant decrease in bacterial adherence was observed, associated with cranberry consumption.
 Adherence inhibition was observed independently from the presence of genes encoding type P pili and antibiotic resistance phenotypes (Di Martino et al., 2006).

-Fifteen of 22 subjects showed significant antiadherence activity (p<0.05) against clinical isolates of E. coli to epithelial cells in the urine 1 to 3 hours after drinking 15 ounces (440 ml) of cranberry cocktail (Sobota, 1984).
+Fifteen of 22 subjects showed significant anti-adherence activity (p<0.05) against clinical isolates of E. coli to epithelial cells in the urine 1 to 3 h after drinking 15 oz (440 ml) of cranberry cocktail (Sobota, 1984).

-Six males and 6 females (18-35 years; body mass index, 19-25 kg/m(2)) consumed placebo, cranberry leaf extract beverage, or low-calorie cranberry juice cocktail (LCJC) once in a randomized, double-blind, placebo-controlled cross-over experimental design trial.
+Six males and 6 females (18-35 years; body mass index, 19-25 kg/m(2)) consumed placebo, cranberry leaf extract beverage, or low-calorie cranberry juice cocktail (LCJC) once in a randomised, double-blind, placebo-controlled cross-over experimental design trial.
 The washout period between beverages was 1 week.
-Blood was collected 0, 2, 4, 8, and 24 hours after beverage consumption for measuring oxidative and inflammatory biomarkers.
-Urine was collected at 0, 0 to 3, 3 to 6, 6 to 9, 9 to 12, and 24 hours postintervention to assess antibacterial adhesion activity.
-Consumption of LCJC increased (p < 0.05) glutathione concentrations and superoxide dismutase activity compared with placebo.
+Blood was collected 0, 2, 4, 8, and 24 h after beverage consumption for measuring oxidative and inflammatory biomarkers.
+Urine was collected at 0, 0 to 3, 3 to 6, 6 to 9, 9 to 12, and 24 h postintervention to assess antibacterial adhesion activity.
+Consumption of LCJC increased (p<0.05) glutathione concentrations and superoxide dismutase activity compared with placebo.
 Cranberry leaf extract beverage and LCJC consumption had no effect on the inflammatory biomarkers measured as compared with placebo.
-At 0 to 3 hours postconsumption, urine from participants who consumed cranberry beverages had higher (p < 0.05) ex vivo antiadhesion activity against P-fimbriated Escherichia coli compared with placebo.
-An acute dose of cranberry beverages improved biomarkers of antioxidant status and inhibition of bacterial adhesion in urine (Mathison et al., 2014).
+At 0 to 3 h post-consumption, urine from participants who consumed cranberry beverages had higher (p<0.05) ex vivo antiadhesion activity against P-fimbriated Escherichia coli compared with placebo.
+A dose of cranberry beverages improved biomarkers of antioxidant status and inhibition of bacterial adhesion in urine (Mathison et al., 2014).